alessandrodd/googleplay_api/README.md

 You can install the required dependencies with _pip_ (a _requirements.txt_ file is provided for this purpose).

 ## Requirements
-You must create a `config.ini` file before using the provided scripts (you can copy `config.ini.example` and modify the required fields).
+You must create a `config.ini` file before using the provided scripts (you can copy `config.example.ini` and modify the required fields).
 First, you need to provide your phone's `androidID`:

     # Google Service Framework ID (GSF ID)
     android_id = 1234567890ABCDEF